Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 It is also important to make sure that the diet plan is flexible and can be easily customized as your child’s needs change over time.

-Feeding Problems in Cerebral Palsy Patients
+Feeding Problems in People with Cerebral Palsy

 Children with cerebral palsy often struggle with feeding, which can negatively impact their growth, overall health, social skills, behavior, and developmental progress.
 Numerous factors can contribute to feeding difficulties, and it is important to identify and address these factors to ensure sufficient nutrition and growth.